 Accessible Community Task Force

 The Accessible Community Task Force (ACTF) is a citizen committee formed in August 2016 to complement the efforts of the Advisory Commission on Disabilities (ACD).
-Whereas the ACD focuses on City of Naperville facilities, programs and operations, this task force looks beyond City-owned and operated programs/facilities to assist individuals and private companies within in the City.
+Whereas the ACD focuses on City of Naperville facilities, programs and operations, this task force looks beyond City-owned and operated programs and facilities to assist individuals and private companies within in the City.
 Areas of focus include transportation, young adult and youth initiatives, business compliance, employment, education/awareness and collaboration.

 Enhance the quality of life for persons with cognitive physical, mental and developmental disabilities living, working or visiting the City of Naperville.